smittytone/pdfmaker/README.md

 pdfmaker --source ~/Documents/'Project X'/Images/cover.jpg --destination ~/Documents/PDFs
 ```

-This convert the image `cover.jpg` into a file called `PDF From Images.pdf` (as no destination filename is specified) that is placed in `~/Documents/PDFs`.
+This converts the image `cover.jpg` into a file called `PDF From Images.pdf` (as no destination filename is specified) that is placed in `~/Documents/PDFs`.

 ## Release Notes ##